-In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses (Topic 326) ("ASU 2016-13").
-The amendments in ASU 2016-13 require the measurement of all expected credit losses for financial assets held at the reporting date based on historical experience, current conditions, and reasonable and supportable forecasts.
-The amendments in ASU 2016-13 are effective for public business entities for fiscal years beginning after December 15, 2019, and interim periods within those fiscal years, with early adoption permitted for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
-In November 2019, the FASB issued ASU No. 2019-10 ("ASU 2019-10"), which extends the effective date for adoption of ASU 2016-13 for certain entities.
-As a result of the provisions in ASU 2019-10, and as the Company was a smaller reporting company as of November 15, 2019, the Company will not be required to adopt ASU 2016-13 until October 1, 2023.
-The Company is currently evaluating the impact of the adoption of this principle on the Company's consolidated financial statements.
+In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses (Topic 326).
+The amendments in ASU No. 2016-13 require the measurement of all expected credit losses for financial assets held at the reporting date based on historical experience, current conditions, and reasonable and supportable forecasts.
+The amendments in this ASU No. 2016-13 are effective for public business entities for fiscal years beginning after December 15, 2019, and interim periods within those fiscal years, with early adoption permitted for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
+As a public business entity, the Company is an emerging growth company and has elected to use the extended transition period provided for such companies.
+As a result, the Company will not be required to adopt ASU 2016-13 until October 1, 2023.
+The Company is currently evaluating the impact of the adoption of this principle on the Company's condensed consolidated financial statements.